Learning Action Networks

 What is the WGBD LAN?

 The Women and Girls Bleeding Disorder Learning Action Network is an exchange of key information and best practices in the care of women and girls with bleeding and other blood disorders.
-WGBD LAN participants are representatives of Hemophilia Treatment Centers (HTCs) as well as other healthcare institutions wishing to improve their care for women and girls with bleeding disorders and wish to start a designated women and/or girls clinic, or who already have an established, designated clinic for women and/or girls.
-All WGBD LAN participants further benefit from input and guidance by our FWGBD experts, including our Board and Medical Advisors.
+WGBD LAN participants are representatives of Hemophilia Treatment Centers (HTCs) as well as other healthcare institutions wishing to improve their care for women and girls with bleeding disorders and wish to start a designated interdisciplinary women and/or girls clinic, or who already have an established, designated interdisciplinary clinic for women and/or girls.
+All WGBD LAN participants further benefit from input and guidance from our FWG+BD experts, including our Board and Medical Advisors.

 What is the WGSCD LAN?

 The Women and Girls Sickle Cell Disease (WGSCD) Learning Action Network is an exchange of key information and best practices in the care of women and girls with sickle cell disease.
 WGSCD LAN participants are healthcare providers wishing to improve their care for women and girls with sickle cell disease and are especially interested in the unique issues women with sickle cell disease face during pregnancy as well as later in life.
-All WGSCD LAN participants further benefit from input and guidance by our FWGBD experts, including our Board and Medical Advisors.
+All WGSCD LAN participants further benefit from input and guidance from our FWG+BD experts, including our Board and Medical Advisors.

 How do the LANs operate?